-Fair Value of Common Stock - The fair value of the shares of common stock has historically been determined by the Company's board of directors as there was no public market for the common stock.
-The board of directors determined the fair value of the common stock by considering a number of objective and subjective factors, including: third-party valuations of the Company's common stock, the valuation of comparable companies, the Company's operating and financial performance, and general and industry-specific economic outlook, amongst other factors.
-As of the closing of the Merger and going forward, the fair value of common stock will be based on the publicly traded market value.
+Fair Value of Common Stock- The fair value of the shares of common stock has historically been determined by the Company's board of directors as there was no public market for the common stock.
+The board of directors determines the fair value of the common stock by considering a number of objective and subjective factors, including: third-party valuations of the Company's common stock, the valuation of comparable companies, the Company's operating and financial performance, and general and industry-specific economic outlook, amongst other factors

-Expected Term - The expected term represents the period that the Company's stock options are expected to be outstanding and is determined using the simplified method (based on the mid-point between the vesting date and the end of the contractual term).
+Expected Term -The expected term represents the period that the Company's stock options are expected to be outstanding and is determined using the simplified method (based on the mid-point between the vesting date and the end of the contractual term).